Hagfish

 A flat mate from northern England once told me he’d put pubic hairs in my milk should I refuse to be his bird.

-It was my first week in a new country, so I chalked it up to cultural differences, perhaps some Monty Python-like, absurdist humor I wasn’t yet versed in.
+It was my first week in a new country, so I chalked up the strange behavior to cultural differences.
+Perhaps some Monty Python absurdist humor I wasn’t yet versed in?

 Later in the week, suitcases unpacked and excited for classes to start, I went out for a pint and a game of snooker with a group of new friends.
 At the end of the night, he tried to kiss me, and I politely refused.